TencentBlueKing/bk-cmdb/docs/apidoc/apigw/open/en/update_module.md

 | operator        | string | No       | Main maintainer   |
 | bk_bak_operator | string | No       | Backup maintainer |

-**Note: The data parameter here only explains the system-built editable parameters, and the rest of the parameters to be filled depend on the user's own defined attribute fields.
+**Note: The parameter here only explains the system-built editable parameters, and the rest of the parameters to be filled depend on the user's own defined attribute fields.
 Modules created through service templates can only be modified through service templates.**